danfuzz/samizdat/doc/library-guide/If.md

 in order) and returns its value.
 Otherwise &mdash; that is, if any of the `functions` returns void &mdash; then this calls the `elseFunction` and returns its value.

+If no `functions` are passed, then this executes the `thenFunction` and not the `elseFunction`: The condition for "then" is that all of the `functions` succeed, which is trivially true in this case.

 **Syntax Note:** Used in the translation of some multiple-binding `if` forms.